open-contracting/deploy/docs/develop/update/postgres.rst

 #.
 Add the private Pillar file to the top file entry for the application.

 #.
-In the main state file of the application, create the database for the application, revoke all schema privileges from the public role, and grant all schema privileges to the application's user.
+In the application's main state file, create the database for the application, revoke all schema privileges from the public role, and grant all schema privileges to the new user.
 For example:

    .. code-block:: yaml